maweeks/NeatJSON/README.md

 [![Gem Version](https://badge.fury.io/rb/neatjson.svg)](http://badge.fury.io/rb/neatjson)
 [![Gem Downloads](http://ruby-gem-downloads-badge.herokuapp.com/neatjson?type=total&color=brightgreen)](https://rubygems.org/gems/neatjson)

-Pretty-print your JSON in Ruby or JavaScript with more power than is provided by `JSON.pretty_generate` (Ruby) or `JSON.stringify` (JS).
+Pretty-print your JSON in Ruby or JavaScript or Lua with more power than is provided by `JSON.pretty_generate` (Ruby) or `JSON.stringify` (JS).
 For example, like Ruby's `pp` (pretty print), NeatJSON can keep objects on one line if they fit, but break them over multiple lines if needed.

 **Features (all optional):**